-In this week’s basketball coaching conversation, NBA player development coach Phil Beckner joins the Basketball Podcast to discuss Damian Lilliard, NBA shooting and player development.
+In this week’s basketball coaching conversation, NBA player development coach Phil Beckner joins the Basketball Podcast to discuss Damian Lillard, NBA shooting and player development.

 Phil Beckner is currently a Player Development Consultant for numerous NBA players helping them to perform at their highest level both personally and professionally.
 Phil also works with several high performing teams, organizations, and businesses, all to help enhance skills and maximize results.
 In doing so, Phil helps create a blueprint for development improving strategies to ultimately enhance leadership skills.

 Prior to that, he spent 2 years at Boise State where he served as an assistant and then associate head coach.
 While at Boise State, Phil was part of 2 consecutive 20-win seasons, 2 NIT appearances, and was instrumental in the development of 2018 NBA first round Draft pick Chandler Hutchison (#22 Chicago Bulls).